wangf1978/DumpTS/README.md

 - **MMT**: MPEG Media Transport stream, the file extension is normally *.mmts*
 - **PS**: MPEG program stream, the file extension is normally *.vob, .vro, .mpg, .mpeg*
 - **NAL**: Network Abstract Layer stream, the file extension is normally *.h264, .avc, .h265, .hevc, h266 and .vvc*
+- **MPV**: MPEG video stream, the file extension is normally *.mpv, .m2v, .mp2v, .m1v*
+- **OBU**: Open Bitstream, AV1 bitstream is host in it, the file extension is normally *.obu,.av1*
-- **ADTS** The elementary stream exported from MPEG2-AAC stream which is packetized in TS stream, the file extension is normally .adts
+- **ADTS** The elementary stream exported from MPEG2-AAC stream which is packetized in TS stream, the file extension is normally *.adts*
-- **LOAS/LATM** The elementary stream exported from MPEG4-AAC stream which is packetized in TS or MMT/TLV stream, the file extension is normally .loas(with sync layer) or .latm, normally exported MPEG4-AAC as .loas
+- **LOAS/LATM** The elementary stream exported from MPEG4-AAC stream which is packetized in TS or MMT/TLV stream, the file extension is normally .loas(with sync layer) or .latm, normally exported MPEG4-AAC as *.loas*

 # What is DumpTS?
 DumpTS is a simple utility tool to process the multimedia files packed into main-stream multimedia container formats, which provides these kinds of features: